AlibabaCloudDocs/ecs/intl.en-US/Images/Select an image.md

 ## What to do next

 -   Use an image to create an ECS instance.
-For more information, see [Create an instance by using the provided wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the provided wizard.md).
+For more information, see [Create an instance by using the wizard](/intl.en-US/Instance/Create an instance/Create an instance by using the wizard.md).
 -   Use an image to change the operating system.
 For more information, see [Change the operating system](/intl.en-US/Images/Change the operating system.md).